-- that the wholesale trust will on average achieve returns above the market index over the long term. - that the percentage of each Strategy invested in the wholesale trusts that charge performance fees are based on current target allocations.
+- that the wholesale trust will on average achieve returns above the market index (hurdle rate) over the long term. - that the percentage of each Portfolio invested in the wholesale trusts that charge performance fees are based on current target allocations.

 The estimates are not intended to indicate any expected returns or fees.
 Actual performance fees will vary from the estimates.
-Actual performance fees for the most recent year will be available in the latest Quarterly Fund Update.
+Actual performance fees for the most recent year are available in the latest Quarterly Fund Update which you can get from our website at www.nzfunds.co.nz.

-The performance fees received by NZ Funds since the Strategies commenced are shown (as a percentage of the net asset value of each Strategy) in the table below.
-These were paid indirectly by the wholesale trusts that each Strategy invests in.
+The performance fees received by NZ Funds for the previous five years for each of the Portfolios are shown (as a percentage of the net asset value of each Portfolio) in the table below.
+These were paid indirectly by the wholesale trusts that each Portfolio invests in for the 2020 and 2021 years.